caseta/Scry/README.md

 - [x] Setup error callbacks for all network RxJava 2 calls
 - [x] Add leak canary
 - [ ] Add new paging library
-- [ ] Update packages to use Jetpack
+- [ ] Update packages to androidx

 Known Issues
 ------
-- [ ] Weird Shared Element Transition issue.
-Click on a card on the grid, click back.
-Sometimes, just before that card settles in it's original place, it flashes and swaps places with another card above it in the grid
-- [ ] Tweak drawing over parent for top app bar when a card does a shared element transition
+- [ ] A few Shared Element Transition issues -- overdrawing, etc. Also issues with Samsung devices because of their unique Activity transition animation
 - [ ] Fix the proper color of Collapsing toolbar text when it is expanded.
 Sometimes black when should be white, etc.